 Completed pilot test reports or other MT concept strategy testing reports.

-Rank ordered list of MT Plan/Accord candidates, including reports on how well they meet the general MT criteria.
+Report on how well they meet the general MT criteria.

-MT Plan/Accord, including all elements mentioned in the Staff Proposal.
+MT Plan, including all elements mentioned in the Staff Proposal.

 Review 2

-The MTAB will review the MT Plan/Accord and provide a recommendation on whether the MTI is worth scaling up to Phase III: Market Deployment.
+The MTAB will review the MT Plan and provide a recommendation on whether the MTI is worth scaling up to Phase III: Market Deployment.
+After meeting with the MTAB, the MTA(s) would file a Tier II Advice Letter with the Commission to seek budgetary approval for the MTIs worth scaling up to Phase III, Market Deployment.

 Phase III: Market Deployment